Xchange7/NLP_KBQA/sp-based/Bart_SPARQL/README.md

 Note that *Line 67* is a comment of `# is this bnode the subject of more triplets?`.
 If your line number is different from mine, you could locate the target line by this comment.

 Finally, open `plugins/serializers/turtle.py`, find *Line 328*, change `use_plain=True` to `use_plain=False`

+**Note for rdflib 6.1.1:**
+If you have an erro " can't set attribute" with rdflib=4.2.2,you should try rdflib=6.1.1 .

 ---